makersacademy/bowling-challenge/README.md

 Frame
   - Knows if spare or strike
-  - knows result of rolls
+  - persists result of rolls
-  - errors if try to follow ten with another roll.

 Game:
   - Can add scores for every frame
-  - Returns error if too many or too little frames
+  - Returns error if too many frames
   - If ten rolled in final frame will allow bonus roll.
   - Will return 'Gutter or Perfect' if either applies, else returns score.